 This shrub may not always play well with others, as such, it is best grown in its own designated garden space or isolated area of an edibles garden.
 It should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.
 It can be propagated by division, however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.

 Features & Attributes

-Meeker Raspberry has green foliage throughout the season.
+Meeker Raspberry has rich green deciduous foliage on a plant with an upright spreading habit of growth.
 The oval compound leaves do not develop any appreciable fall color.
-The flowers are not ornamentally significant.
 It features an abundance of magnificent red berries in early summer.

 This is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.
 This is a high maintenance plant that will require regular care and upkeep.
 Each spring, cut back all dead and two-year old canes to the ground, leaving only last year's growth standing.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration: